bestiejs/platform.js/README.md

 The documentation for Platform.js can be viewed here: [/doc/README.md](https://github.com/bestiejs/platform.js/blob/master/doc/README.md#readme)

+The full changelog for this release is available on our [wiki](https://github.com/bestiejs/platform.js/wiki/Changelog).<br>
 For a list of upcoming features, check out our [roadmap](https://github.com/bestiejs/platform.js/wiki/Roadmap).

 ## Support